angelicr0t/.angelicr0t./README.md

 ˗ˏˋ 🔥 ˎˊ˗

-My fandoms are: TF2, Cookie Run, CoD, Outlast: Trials (obviously LMAO), FNAF, PJSK, Mouthwashing, The Boys, MCU, Spiderverse, Sanrio, South Park, Spider-Man, whatever ThatMob's Verity series' fandom is called, Arcane, and more
+My fandoms are: TF2, Cookie Run, CoD, Outlast: Trials (obviously LMAO), FNAF, PJSK, Mouthwashing, The Boys, MCU, Spiderverse, Sanrio, South Park, Spider-Man, whatever ThatMob's Verity series' fandom is called, Arcane, Creepypasta and more

 PLEEAASEE int if ur in my fandoms and not on my dni list!